bokulich-lab/q2-plugin-template/README.md

 Enjoy!

+### Development using Dev Containers (Visual Studio Code)
+To streamline the plugin development process, you can use support for Docker containers built into VS Code in a form of __Dev Containers__ (see [here](https://code.visualstudio.com/docs/remote/containers) for more information).
+In this approach a Docker container will be created and configured (using the provided specification) and your VS Code environment will be attached to this container where you can continue developing as usual.
+You only need to specify which version of QIIME 2 you want to use (see below) and the respective Docker image will be pulled and used to create the container.

+The elements you need to use the QIIME 2 devcontainer are:
+- container spec located under [.devcontainer.json](.devcontainer.json) in your project directory
+- `requirements.txt` file listing all the project-specific conda dependencies that should be installed in the environment
+- `prep-dev-container` section in the [Makefile](Makefile)

+The only parts that you should need to modify are the packages listed in the `requirements.txt` file.
+If you are setting up Dev Containers in an already existing repo you will need to copy the files/section listed above.
+Once you have your requirements ready follow those steps to get started:
+1. Install VS Code (if needed) and enable launch from command line (see [here](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) for macOS instructions).
+2. In your terminal, navigate to the repo you want to open in the devcontainer and execute:
+    ```shell
+    export QIIME_VERSION=2022.2 && code .
+    ```
+    Replace `2022.2` with the version of QIIME 2 that you would like to use.
+    While it is possible to open those containers without going through the terminal, it is required in our setup to define the desired QIIME version.
+3. When prompted, reopen the folder in a Dev Container by clicking on "Reopen in container".
+4. The Docker image will be pulled (happens only once per image) and the corresponding container will be created and configured - this may take a few minutes.
+5. Once container configuration is finished you should be good to go: you can start developing as usual.
+The conda environment in the container is already configured and should have your plugin installed inside.

 ### Development with git hooks
 To make your life a bit easier, you can use `git hooks` to automate certain tasks while working with Git (see [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for more details).
 This repository contains two hooks in the _hooks/_ directory: a [pre-commit](./hooks/pre-commit.sh) hook and a [pre-push](./hooks/pre-push.sh) hook: